October 28th, 2020 Last Updated on: December 16th, 2021

 December 29, 1890

-US cavalry opened fire on Sioux Native Americans at Wounded Knee Creek, resulting in 300 killed, including women and children.
+US.. cavalry opened fire on Sioux Native Americans at Wounded Knee Creek, resulting in 300 killed, including women and children.
 This marked the end of armed Native American resistance to hostile Western forces.
+It marks one of the most significant dates in 19th century Native American history.

-Which one on our list is most significant to you?
+Which date in Native American history is most significant to you?

 Let us know in the comments!